-Using the python command to control Tao will not be covered here.
+Using the pipe command to control Tao will not be covered here.
 The interested reader is invited to read the sections of this manual on the coding of Tao and look at the Tao code itself (which is heavily documented).

-Using the python command is far superior to using the show command when interfacing to an external program.
-For one, the python command is formatted for ease of parsing.
-Another reason to use the python command is that, as Tao is developed over time, the output format of the python command is much more stable than output from the show command.3 Thus the risk of User developed interface code breaking is much reduced by using the python command.
+Using the pipe command is far superior to using the show command when interfacing to an external program.
+For one, the pipe command is formatted for ease of parsing.
+Another reason to use the pipe command is that, as Tao is developed over time, the output format of the pipe command is much more stable than output from the show command.2 Thus the risk of User developed interface code breaking is much reduced by using the pipe command.

-The general form of the python command is:
+The general form of the pipe command is: